The more, the merrier — until you’ve had enough.

 If you depend on social media to connect with your customers and use all of the big ones actively, a unified social media inbox will make your life easier.
 You’ll spend less time switching between profiles and have fewer passwords to manage.

 Facebook, Twitter, Instagram, LinkedIn, YouTube, even WhatsApp and Viber — mash them all and access them instantly.
-There’s plenty of options out there, just search “Social Inbox” and pick the one that integrates social media you use.
+There’s plenty of options out there, just search “Social Inbox” or social media engagement tool and pick the one that integrates social media you use.

 How to Outsource to Enhance Productivity